 ~ has the least amount of total float

 These definitions are mostly (though not entirely) consistent with each other.
-They do share a common emphasis on the … “Longest”… “Sequence” … with “lowest total float” AND day-for-day cascading of delay from any critical-path task directly to the project’s completion.
-Obviously, the reliance on Total Float makes them incompatible with any project schedule that incorporates multiple calendars or late constraints.
+They do share a common emphasis on the … “longest”… “sequence” … with “lowest total float” and direct transmission of delay from any critical-path task directly to the project’s completion.
+Obviously, the reliance on total float makes them incompatible with any project schedule that incorporates multiple calendars, late constraints, or resource leveling.

-Unlike most of the later definitions, DCMA’s appears to contemplate the existence of Critical Tasks that are NOT on the Critical Path.
-Obviously, the expectation that such Critical Tasks possess “no float” is not compatible with negative-float regimes.
+Unlike most of the later definitions, DCMA’s appears to contemplate the existence of critical tasks that are not on the critical path.
+Obviously, the expectation that such critical tasks possess “no float” is not compatible with negative-float regimes, nor is it compatible with the positive-float regimes that accompany project “must finish by” constraints in P6.

 AACE International (2010 & 2018)